UniversalDependencies/docs/_fr-dep/case-complex.md

 udver: '2'
 ---

 The `case:complex` relation is used to analyze complex prepositions.
-In some French treebanks these prepositions are analyzed with a [fixed]() relation.
+In some corpora of the French treebank these prepositions are analyzed with a [fixed]() relation.
-However FrenchSpoken does not consider them as fixed but intead as regular constructions.
-Like complex determiners (see the [det:complex]() relation), complex prepositions can be coordinated.
+However FrenchSpoken does not consider them as fixed but intead as regular constructions since like complex determiners (see the [det:complex]() relation), complex prepositions can be coordinated.
 Moreover in complex prepositions containing a _de_, the contraction of the _de_ remains possible:
 _contrairement à toi et à ta mère_, _à côté du garage et de la maison_ etc.